Tobisho Hirei Japanese pruning shears with gift box and branded blue bag, displayed on wooden surface with flowers

 Leave a review and we’ll plant another tree in your name.

-Hirei was developed from grower feedback asking for a compact tool that bites cleanly on thin, hard branches.
-The blades are forged in carbon steel and tuned with an asari set on both the cutting blade and the receiving blade to combine sharpness with durability.
-The shorter length improves control around spurs and collars and suits users with smaller hands.
-Finish and fit follow Tobisho standards with a positive spring, secure catch, and a serviceable centre joint that tracks true in live wood.
+The Hirei pattern was developed from grower feedback asking for a compact tool that bites cleanly on thin, hard branches.
+The blades are forged from carbon steel and tuned with an asari set on both the cutting and receiving blades to balance sharpness with durability.

 • Sizes stocked: 165 mm